 While trucking accidents are a subset of motor vehicle accidents, Ohio has laws that are unique to semi-trucks and other commercial vehicles.
 An accident involving a truck is more complicated than a normal car accident, and legal action in a personal injury case can include multi-party liability, filing a lawsuit against a company instead of an individual, and potentially criminal charges.
 You need an experienced Columbus personal injury lawyer like the personal injury attorneys of Agee Clymer Laret and Mitchell to represent you in your Columbus Ohio personal injury case, or you risk losing out on a fair settlement.

 In regards to dog bites, Ohio is a “strict liability” state.
 This means that the dog’s owner is responsible for any damages caused by the dog, even if the dog does not have a history of aggressive behavior or even if the owner tried to prevent the dog from hurting anyone.
 In Ohio, the injured party must still prove to have not trespassed or teased, tormented, or tortured the dog on the dog owner’s property.
-An Ohio personal injury attorney who specializes in dog bite injury claims can help you prove your case.
+A Columbus, Ohio personal injury attorney who specializes in dog bite injury claims can help you prove your case.

 The death of a loved one is an incredibly difficult, emotional experience.
 An unnecessary death is even more tragic.
 While no monetary amount can replace a loved one, Ohio wrongful death laws recognize the emotional and financial hardship of an unexpected and wrongful death in the family.
 According to Ohio laws, a wrongful death occurs when a person dies as the result of a wrongful act, neglect, or default.
 An individual who files on behalf of the deceased is called the personal representative of the decedent.
 Compensation is split between the beneficiaries of the deceased.
 The laws regarding wrongful deaths in Ohio are difficult to navigate.
 A Columbus personal injury lawyer can help you and your family in your time of need.